odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/replenishment/lead_times.rst

 set to account for potential delays in the manufacturing process.
 Then, click :guilabel:`Save`.

 .. image:: lead_times/manuf-security.png
-   :align: center
    :alt: View of the security lead time for manufacturing from the manufacturing app settings.

 .. example::
    A product has a scheduled shipment date on the :abbr:`DO (Delivery Order)` set for August 15th.
    The manufacturing lead time is 7 days, and manufacturing security lead time is 3 days.
-So, the :guilabel:`Scheduled Date` on the :abbr:`MO (Manufacturing Order)` reflects the latest date to begin the manufacturing order.
-In this example, the planned date on the :abbr:`MO (Manufacturing Order)` is August 5th.
+So, the :guilabel:`Scheduled Date` on the |MO| reflects the latest date to begin the manufacturing order.
+   In this example, the planned date on the |MO| is August 5th.

 Global example
 ==============